-In the antisaccade task participants must identify a target that is presented very briefly on one side of the screen.
-However, before the target is presented a misleading cue is presented on the opposite side of the screen.
+In the antisaccade task, participants must identify a target that is presented very briefly on one side of the screen.
+However, before the target is presented, a misleading cue is presented on the opposite side of the screen.
 Given the rapid target presentation rate, participants are likely to miss the target if the misleading cue captures their attention.
-Therefore, rapid and accurate target identification requires exerting attentional control to avoid looking the distracting cue.
+Therefore, rapid and accurate target identification requires the participants to exert attentional control to avoid looking at the distracting cue.
 The task is well validated as a measure of attentional control.
-Antisaccade is also conceptually similar to the video task used in the preceeding experiments as both involve ignoring salient peripheral stimuli.
-Moreover, while anti-saccade shares deep similarities with complex span (i.e., in the need to control attention), at a superficial level the two tasks are very dissimilar both in the types of stimuli they use and in the sorts of actions participants perform on them, so there is no reason to expect stimulus-similarity based subsequent-task effects.
-To test for subsequent task effects, participants completed the hi-demand antisaccade task followed by operation span3.
-For a low demand condition, a separate group of participants completed a prosaccade task, in which the cue accurately predicts the target location reducing the need to control attention, followed by operation span.
+Antisaccade is also conceptually similar to the video task used in the preceding experiments as both involve ignoring salient peripheral stimuli.
+Moreover, while antisaccade shares deep similarities with complex span (i.e., in the need to control attention), at a superficial level the two tasks are very dissimilar both in the types of stimuli they use and in the sorts of actions participants perform on them, so there is no reason to expect subsequent task effects due to stimulus similarity.
+We tested for subsequent-task effects by having participants complete the high-demand antisaccade task followed by operation span.
+For a low-demand condition, a separate group of participants completed a prosaccade task (in which the cue accurately predicts the target location and thereby reduces the participants' need to control attention), followed by operation span.

-Twenty-five undergraduate students were tested in the hi-demand condition and 22 were tested in the lo-demand condition.
+Participants.
+Twenty-five undergraduate students were tested in the high-demand condition. and 22 were tested in the low-demand condition.

-Antisaccade Task.
-The task was based on the version used by Kane et al. (2001).
-On each trial two boxes were displayed, one on either side of the screen, a flashing cue (an equal sign) appeared briefly in one box, followed by the brief, masked presentation of a target letter (B, P, or R).
-In the hi-demand antisaccade task the cue and target appear in different boxes, whereas in the lo-demand prosaccade task they appear in the same box.
-Thus, performing the task well requires restraining the tendency to look toward the cue.
-In the lo-demand control condition, the cue and target appeared in the same box (prosaccade), greatly reducing the need control attention.
-When the goal is to measure individual differences in attention control, participants complete both the pro and antisaccade versions, however given that our goal was not to measure, but to tax (or not) attention control participants completed only one version.
+Materials and procedure.
+The antisaccade task was based on the version used by Kane et al. (2001).
+On each trial, two boxes were displayed, one on either side of the screen.
+A flashing cue (an equal sign) appeared briefly in one box, followed by the brief, masked presentation of a target letter (B, P, or R).
+In the high-demand antisaccade task, the cue and target appeared in different boxes.
+Thus, performing the task well requires participants to restrain the tendency to look toward the cue.
+In the low-demand control condition, the cue and target appeared in the same box (prosaccade), greatly reducing the participants' need to control attention.
+When the goal is to measure individual differences in attention control, participants complete both the pro- and antisaccade versions; however, given that our goal was not to measure but to tax (or not tax) attention control, participants completed only one version.